-That exhausting, tightly wound perfection needs an outlet, a way to blow off steam and recoup.
+The exhausting tightly wound perfection needs an outlet, a way to blow off steam and recoup.
 And, from what I’ve noticed with my clients, it’s usually a period where all self-imposed rules go out the window.

-The creamy, heavy gluten filled pasta that you usually steer clear of?
-Yes please!
+The creamy, heavy, gluten-filled pasta that you usually steer clear of?
+Yes, please!
 Chocolate cake for breakfast?
 Because, why not?
 It’s time to close the blinds, load up the movies and hibernate in the bat-cave for a week.

 I bring this up not out of judgement (absolutely zero.
-I’m a total fan of chocolate for breakfast and heavy pasta) but because it absolutely breaks my heart to see that rather than enjoying your period of rebalance and going with the flow, you use it as another excuse to despise and beat yourself up.
+I’m a total fan of chocolate for breakfast and heavy pasta) but because it absolutely breaks my heart to see that rather than enjoying your period of re-balance and going with the flow, you use it as another excuse to despise and beat yourself up.
 You wonder why you do this to yourself and question why you can’t be like everyone else.
 So, what happens next?
 You kick yourself in the butt and try to make up for the ‘slothiness’ by getting back on your 150%, ‘A’ game…

 And so the cycle continues…

 This is what I mean when I say that perfectionism eats away at your levels of happiness,

 At no point throughout that whole cycle did you have one moment of simple chilled out happiness without putting pressure on yourself.

 Most of the time I feel like it’s the really, genuinely, awesome ones that rip into themselves the hardest.